Dairy Free Chocolate Donut Holes

 Instructions

 - Preheat the oven to 325ºF.
-Generously spray a mini muffin pan with nonstick cooking spray and set aside.
+Generously spray a 24 cup mini muffin pan with nonstick cooking spray and set aside.

-- In a large bowl, whisk together the flour, cocoa powder, baking soda and salt until there are no lumps.
-In a small bowl or liquid measuring cup, whisk together the milk, sugar, egg, butter, coffee and vanilla.
+- In a large bowl, whisk together the flour, cocoa powder, baking soda and salt.

-- Add the wet ingredients to the bowl with the dry and mix until combined.
+- Add the wet ingredients to the bowl with the dry ingredients and mix until combined.

-- Bake for 10 to 12 minutes, or until a toothpick inserted into the middle comes out clean.
-Allow the donut holes to cool for 3 to 5 minutes in the pan then remove to a wire rack.
+- Bake for about 10 to 14 minutes, or until a toothpick inserted into the middle comes out clean (a few moist crumbs attached is okay but you don’t want any wet batter).
+Allow the donut holes to cool for 5 minutes in the pan then remove to a wire rack.

 - Let the donuts cool for another 10 minutes, then proceed with the glaze.

-- Lay a piece of wax or parchment paper underneath your wire rack (so the glaze doesn’t drip on your counter).
-Add the sprinkles to a shallow bowl.
+- Lay a piece of parchment paper underneath your wire rack (so the glaze doesn’t drip on your counter).

 - Working one at a time, roll each donut hole in the glaze.
-Shake off the excess then roll in the sprinkles (if using).
-Shake off the excess once again and then place on the wire rack to set.
+Let the excess drip off then place on the wire rack to set.

 Notes

-These donut holes are best eaten the day you make them.
+These donut holes are best enjoyed the day you make them.

 Nutrition Information: